 Independent contractors must perform work that is not part of the usual course of your business.
 Like the common law test, the painter who was hired by a restaurant to paint the walls would also be considered an independent contractor under this test.

 Suppose the worker is customarily engaged in an independently established trade, occupation, or business that is of the same nature as the work they are performing for you.
 In that case, they are an independent contractor.

 However, the Department of Labor also uses an “economic realities” rule that examines exactly how financially dependent the worker is on an employer.
 If the business provides a big chunk of their income, the DOL might lean more towards employment status.

 Proposition 22, which allows rideshare companies like Uber and Lyft to classify drivers as independent contractors, was approved by voters.
-Although they are not considered employees, the new law requires that specific labor and wage policies be put in place for app-based drivers, which you can view here.
+Although they are not considered employees, the law requires that specific labor and wage policies be put in place for app-based drivers, which you can view here.

 Meanwhile, the “Save Local Journalism Act” allows newspaper publishers to wait one more year until they are required to classify their newspaper carriers as independent contractors.
-The extension expires on January 1, 2022.
+The extension expired on January 1, 2022.

 SB 2296 established a new rule making workers who operate certain vehicles are classified as independent contractors instead of employees effective July 1, 2021.